-In addition to regular meetings with individual publishers throughout the year:
+In addition to regular meetings with individual publishers throughout the year and attendance at key industry conferences and events:

-Consultations were held with publishers throughout the year, both in person and online, on various licensing initiatives proposed by CLA.
+Consultations were held with publishers throughout the year, both in person and online, on various licensing initiatives proposed by CLA and NLA.

-PLS's stands at both the London and Frankfurt Book Fairs, hosted in partnership with CLA, were heavily used, allowing for meetings with some 250 publishers.
+PLS's stands at both the London and Frankfurt Book Fairs, hosted in partnership with CLA, were heavily used, allowing for meetings with over 200 publishers.

-Introductory sessions on collective licensing, webinars and permissions and rights management workshops attracted over 400 publishers.
+The introductory sessions on collective licensing, webinars and permissions and rights management workshops attracted some 290 publishers.